Institute of Classical Studies In this section

 Our review of your proposal

-Proposals for themed issues are reviewed by the Publications Committee of the ICS.
-The ICS will contact those who made submissions by the end of May 2022.
+Proposals for themed issues are reviewed by the Publications Committee, the ICS Director and Editor.
+Susan Deacy will contact those who have submitted a proposal with the final decision.

 Once a themed issue is accepted in principle, a detailed schedule will be agreed.
 At this stage, all proposed authors must be confirmed.
-Among other things, the schedule will cater for peer review: in line with publication standards, all papers will go through a process of ‘double-blind’ review.
-The issue editor(s) will take responsibility for delivering final copy in a standard format, of an agreed length (70,000 words max.), by an agreed date, in accordance with BICS editorial guidelines.
+Among other things, the schedule will cater for peer review: in line with publication standards, all papers will go through a process of double-anonymised review.
+The issue editor(s) will take responsibility for delivering final copy in a standard format of an agreed length, by an agreed date, in accordance with BICS editorial guidelines.
 Copy-editing, layout, and production will then be handled by OUP in partnership with the Institute, with proofs distributed to all contributors before publication.

 For reference, the current issue of the Bulletin is available here.

-All contacts and queries should be directed to ICS Publications.
+All contacts and queries should be directed to Susan Deacy.